FrancesCoronel/personal-website-v3/README.md

 This website was created from the bottom-up and is a migration from my Wordpress website.

 ## Contributing

+I am always looking for ways to make my website more modular, lean, and clean.

+So if you have any suggestions, please feel free to contribute!

 > To get started...